OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Mobile Substrate: A platform that makes developing third-party iOS add-ons easier via dynamic app manipulation or introspection.
 - Needle-Agent: This agent is part of the Needle framework and need to be installed on the iOS device.
 - PreferenceLoader: A Mobile Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
+- Socat: a utility with which you can connect to sockets to read and write messages.
+This can come in handy if you want to trace the syslog on iOS 12 devices.

 Besides Cydia there are several other open source tools available and should be installed, such as [Introspy](https://github.com/iSECPartners/Introspy-iOS "Introspy-iOS").